RichardPinheiro/TVNews/README.md

 ```

 ## API
 * An example on how to use the application API.
-In this example I will be using [Postman](https://www.getpostman.com/) to test the API.
+In this example I will be using [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/download/)to test the API.
 ```
 1) Select 'POST' request